-- The coursework was earned with a grade of "C" or better.
+- Credits transferred from outside of MCCCD graded on a plus/minus grading scale are converted based on the grading scale of the transferring institution.
+Only courses with a grade of "C" (2.0 on a 4.0 scale) or better are transferable.
 Course credit below 100 level, earned at an MCCCD Institution prior to August 2020 or at a sending institution, cannot be used to calculate grade level. - Developmental coursework below 100-level is accepted for the purpose of fulfilling course prerequisites.
 However, the credit does not apply toward a degree or certificate, and it does not transfer to another postsecondary institution.
 It does, however, get added to the Transfer Credit Report as part of the evaluation. - Courses with different credit systems (quarter hours, units) are converted to semester hours of credit.
 The semester conversion of quarter credits is at a rate of .67 semester credit hours for each quarter hour.